Watercolour hares

 Find out how he developed from pencil drawing to finished painting and how he got his name here - hare painting.

-I painted this loose watercolour hare and her moon with my watercolour students.
+I painted this hare and her moon with my watercolour students.
 I wanted them to have some fun with what they had already learnt: painting wet into wet, charging in colours and letting the pigments do their thing and mix on the paper; splashing and flicking pigment onto wet and onto dry; using masking fluid for some of the hare's whiskers.

-And something new.
 Painting the hare's fur with the other end of their brush!

 "Of stars and earth,